Blacksad

 A Silent Hell

-Blacksad and Weekly travel to New Orleans to investigate the disappearance of Boxer jazz musician Sebastian “Little Hand” Fletcher at the request of his former manager, Faust LaChapelle, a goat who is reportedly terminally ill.
+Blacksad and Weekly travel to New Orleans to investigate the disappearance of jazz musician Sebastian “Little Hand” Fletcher at the request of his former manager, Faust LaChapelle, who is reportedly terminally ill.
 Fletcher, a talented performer struggling with heroin addiction, had recently vanished under suspicious circumstances.
 During their investigation, Blacksad learns that several of Fletcher’s former bandmates have died in staged suicides.

 Clues point to a broader conspiracy tied to Fletcher’s hometown, where a fraudulent flu remedy sold by a man known as “Dr. Dupre” caused deformities and long-term health problems among local children, including Fletcher.
 Fletcher’s latest song publicly recounts these events and suggests corruption that allowed Dupre to avoid prosecution.

 Blacksad eventually discovers that LaChapelle is in fact Dupre and that he concealed his identity while investing in medical research to cure a hereditary condition affecting his family.
-It is also revealed that a hippopotamus named Leeman killed Fletcher’s former associates to prevent them from exposing the past.
+It is also revealed that a detective named Leeman killed Fletcher’s former associates to prevent them from exposing the past.
 Fletcher ultimately dies after being given poisoned heroin, apparently to stop him from performing his new song.

 The story concludes with Fletcher’s funeral and uncertainty over whether LaChapelle’s crimes will ever be publicly revealed.